Normal number

 In mathematics, a real number is said to be simply normal in an integer base b if its infinite sequence of digits is distributed uniformly in the sense that each of the b digit values has the same natural density 1/b.
 A number is said to be normal in base b if, for every positive integer n, all possible strings n digits long have density b−n.

 Intuitively, a number being simply normal means that no digit occurs more frequently than any other.
 If a number is normal, no finite combination of digits of a given length occurs more frequently than any other combination of the same length.
 A normal number can be thought of as an infinite sequence of coin flips (binary) or rolls of a die (base 6).
 Even though there will be sequences such as 10, 100, or more consecutive tails (binary) or fives (base 6) or even 10, 100, or more repetitions of a sequence such as tail-head (two consecutive coin flips) or 6-1 (two consecutive rolls of a die), there will also be equally many of any other sequence of equal length.
 No digit or sequence is "favored".

 A number is said to be normal (sometimes called absolutely normal) if it is normal in all integer bases greater than or equal to 2.

 While a general proof can be given that almost all real numbers are normal (meaning that the set of non-normal numbers has Lebesgue measure zero), this proof is not constructive, and only a few specific numbers have been shown to be normal.
-For example, Chaitin's constant is normal (and uncomputable).
+For example, any Chaitin's constant is normal (and uncomputable).
 It is widely believed that the (computable) numbers √2, π, and e are normal, but a proof remains elusive.